ryanleejeon/Nike_Passion_Project/README.md

 *Note that for images, you will need to place the image file in a place that it can be referenced and called.
 I would suggest the github repo might be a good solution.
 Often, I make an images folder and can call the raw images file.

+See example [here](https://github.com/pages-themes/slate/blob/master/index.md).
+You can see the raw code also.

 #### Relative Links
 To create links to other pages, you can read this article:  https://github.blog/2016-12-05-relative-links-for-github-pages/.
 Note that these pages should by default direct to the same local folder/directory the index file is.
 In this case, my README.md file is my index.
 If the files are in a different folder, one should specifiy the path for that folder.